Congo court poised to rule on presidential vote challenge | CBC News

 The AU statement late Thursday said heads of state and government agreed to "urgently dispatch" a high-level delegation to Congo to find "a way out of the post-electoral crisis" in the vast Central African nation rich in the minerals key to smartphones and electric cars around the world.

-The statement reflects concern by Congo's many neighbours that more unrest could spill across borders.
-There was no immediate government comment.
+The statement reflects concern by Congo's many neighbours that more unrest could spill across the borders.
+The delegation, which will include heads of state, will leave for Congo on Monday, an AU spokesperson said.

+Congo's government dismissed the AU request, however, with spokesperson Lambert Mende calling it a matter for judicial bodies, and saying "the independence of our judiciary is no problem."
+He said "we will not refuse contacts with other members of the African Union."

 Fayulu has asked for a recount of the Dec.
 30 election, asserting that Congo's electoral commission published provisional results wildly different from those obtained at polling stations.